Cricket-New Zealand v West Indies - second test scoreboard

-third day of the second test between New Zealand and West Indies
+beat West Indies on the third day of the second test at the

 West Indies won the toss and chose to bowl